Covariant Nothing Object

 is a subtype of all linked lists.

-This pattern is used in many places, even in Kotlin Standard Library.
+This pattern is used in many places, even in the Kotlin Standard Library.
 As you already know, List

 is covariant because it is read-only.
 When you create a list using listOf